 You do not want a million-dollar injury case because to have a million-dollar injury case, you have to sustain significant injuries and endure significant pain and suffering.
-And honestly, my health is too important, and I assume you feel the same way, that your health is more important to you than the money.
-To make matters even worse, even if you are someone that has sustained severe injuries in an accident, it does not mean you automatically have a million-dollar injury case.
+Honestly, my health is very important, and I assume you feel the same way: that your health is more important to you than money.
+To make matters even worse, even if you are someone who has sustained severe injuries in an accident, it does not mean you automatically have a million-dollar injury case.
 In this post, I will go over the key factors in determining whether or not you have a case that is worth at least seven figures.

 Key Factors for a Million Dollar Case